jsfuentes/Code-Cheatsheet/JS/React/hooks.md

 - [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer)

+  - **If your one element of your state relies on the value of another element of your state, then it's almost always best to use `useReducer`**

 - [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback)

   ​	Used when you need a function to be conditionally remade, avoid the work and if you need it to be a dep of another hook